horizontime/BattlePlanes/LOBBY_SYSTEM.md

 ### FFA Lobby
 - Shows all players in a single list
-- Used for: Slayer, Last Man Standing, Oddball, King of the Hill
+- Used for: FFA Slayer, Last Man Standing, Oddball, King of the Hill
 - Players compete individually

 ### Team Lobby